-Full Circle — The Vine and the Fruit (And Why You Were Never Meant to Do This Alone)
+Full Circle — The Vine of John 15 and the Fruit of Galatians 5

-The Fruit That Proves the Connection — And Why Joy Is the Evidence No One Expects
+The Fruit That Proves the Connection — And Why Joy Shows Up Earlier Than You'd Think

-Everyone assumes spiritual fruit means good behavior.
-Jesus says it starts with joy.
+Most of us assume spiritual fruit means good behavior.
+Jesus starts the list with joy, and He says it on the night before His crucifixion.
 What John 15:7-11 reveals about what real fruit looks like — and why it can't be manufactured by a disconnected branch.

 What 'Remain' Actually Means — And Why It's Harder (and Simpler) Than You Think